hvandermarel/GNSS-Perl-toolbox/rinex/README.md

 ### Perl dependencies

 The `librnxio.pl` and `librnxsys.pl` Perl libraries must be installed in the same directory as `rnxedit.pl`.
+The file `glonass.cfg` is required for conversion from RINEX version 2.11 to version 3.02 and higher.
+This file must be present in the same directory as the script.
+If you don't like to have these files in your search path, put the files in their own directory, and create a symbolic link to `rnxedit.pl`.
 Other dependecies of `rnxedit` are the Perl modules `Getopt::Long`, `File::Basename` and `Time::Local`.
 These module are very common and included by most Perl distributions.

 ### RINEX compability